-- Assist in the preparation, setup, and cleanup of weekday and weekend programs in the Fruit & Vegetable Garden including Discovery Carts, Garden Chef Series, and Plant Giveaway.
-Prepare and maintain supplies and work with volunteers.
+- Assist in the preparationn, set-up, implementation and clean-up of weekday and weekend programs in Fruit & Vegetable Garden including Discovery Carts, Garden Chef Series and Plant Giveaway.
+Prepare and maintain supplies; contact and work with volunteers.

-- Assist with volunteer interpretive programs in the Japanese Garden, English Walled Garden, and Model Railroad Garden, as well as the Butterflies & Blooms exhibition.
+- Assist with volunteer interpretive programs in the Japanese Garden, English Walled Garden and Model Railroad Garden and Butterflies & Blooms exhibition.

-- Gain subject matter competency relating to specific garden areas.
+- Gain subject matter competency related to specific garden areas.

-- Attend required meetings and assist with other projects as needed in Interpretive Programs.
+- Attend required meetings and assist with other programs and projects as needed in Interpretive Programs.

 Our ideal candidate will have the following:

-- Candidate must be enrolled in a college museum studies program or a related field, such as horticulture or environmental education, with an interest in working with volunteers.
+- Candidate must be enrolled in a college, museum studies program or related field, such as horticulture or environmental education, with an interest in working with volunteers.

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.